Restoring metrological quantum advantage of measurement precision in noisy scenario: Introduction

 The remainder of the paper is arranged as follows.
 The relevant information from previous literature is discussed in Sec.~\ref{Sec:2}.
 This includes the methods and the results of measuring the minimum uncertainty of estimating system parameters, which are to be measured in presence and absence of noise, both for the product and maximally entangled initial states.
-Section~\ref{Sec:3} constitutes the significant part of our paper, where we present the results of the minimum uncertainties obtained while measuring different system parameters in presence of fields and two-qubit interactions, for probes that are product or maximally entangled states initially.
-In Sec.~\ref{Sec:4}, we investigate the dependence of the minimum uncertainty of the system parameters on the entanglement content of the initial state.
+Section~\ref{LO} constitutes the significant part of our paper, where we present the results of the minimum uncertainties obtained while measuring different system parameters in presence of fields and two-qubit interactions, for probes that are product or maximally entangled states initially.
+In Sec.~\ref{sld0}, we draw a comparison between the results obtained in Sec.~\ref{LO} and the optimal measurement protocol of quantum metrology.
+In Sec.~\ref{arb_in}, we investigate the dependence of the minimum uncertainty of the system parameters on the entanglement content of the initial state.
 Concluding remarks are presented in Sec.~\ref{Sec:5}.